raviqqe/mlir-rs/README.md

 ## Safety

-Although Melior aims to be completely safe, some part of the current API is not.
+Although Melior aims to be completely type safe, some part of the current API is not.

 - Access to operations, types, or attributes that belong to dialects not